unjs/pkg-types/README.md

 #### `findNearestFile`

-Asynchronously finds the next file with the given name, starting in the given directory and moving up.

 ```js
 import { findNearestFile } from "pkg-types";
 const filename = await findNearestFile("package.json");
 ```

 #### `findFarthestFile`

-Asynchronously finds the furthest file with the given name, starting from the root directory and moving downwards.

 ```js
 import { findFarthestFile } from "pkg-types";